 Our latest Convent was opened in India in 2005.
 We had received numerous enquiries from overseas and following prayer and discernment, decided to open a mission in India.
 Sister Anne Joseph left for India in September 2005 with the task of finding a house suitable for the sisters’ needs.
 Sisters Anastasia and Barbara visited Sister Anne Joseph in November 2005 for the final negotiations.
 They were all present for the blessing of the new convent, St Francis, on 24 November 2005, the anniversary of the Littlehampton foundation.

 We began in India with a house of formation.
 Now three of our Indian Sisters are finally professed and most of the community members are engaged in teaching.
 The presence of our Community has sent a ray of hope to all in the locality and above all to the poor.
-It is easy to become one of the poor in India.
 Please keep this budding Community in prayer.

 St Francis Convent FMSL